 The ISSO wants to stress the importance of financial preparation when coming to the United States to begin an academic program.
-Of course, international students are required to present evidence of financial support both before being issued a Form I-20 F-1 Visa Document and at their eventual visa interview.
-Even after your arrival in the US, it is important to understand certain financial obligations you will have as a student, and the consequences of failing to fulfill those obligations.
+International students are required to present evidence of financial support before being issued a Form I-20/DS-2019.

 A note on financial solvency and limited U.S. work authorization:

 We strongly discourage students from depending on on-campus work to assist with the costs of studying in the U.S. On-campus work opportunities are limited and international students are limited to a maximum of 20 hours of on-campus work per week.
 On-campus work should only be considered for supplementary spending money.
 It is not a guaranteed means to support daily living expenses or school tuition/fees.

 Off-campus work is not permitted for international students until they have successfully completed one full academic year of full-time registration (18 credits for graduate students and 24 credits for undergraduate students, independent of required pre-requisites).
 All off-campus work requires authorization from the ISSO and the issuance of a new Form I-20 or DS-2019.

 Please check the Student Financial Services website on how to pay your first school bill and direct any questions you may have by email to: TheSolutionCenter@uml.edu.

 In order to register for courses, your balance may not exceed $1,000.
 A registration hold is placed preventing registration for students with balances beyond $1,000.
 If you are not registered full-time by the end of the add/drop period you will be at risk of violating your international student status.
 It is crucial that you are financially prepared for your U.S. educational costs.